 • if you have to be absent from the temporary accommodation for any period of time (e.g. due to an emergency) then you must notify your housing advisor and the accommodation provider

 • it is essential you comply with the rules set down by the temporary accommodation provider.
-Failure to do so could result in you being asked to leave the accommodation and the Council ending its duty to assist you
+Failure to do so could result in you being asked to leave the accommodation and ending our duty to assist you

-• if you are not working or on a low income you must make a claim for Housing Benefit or to complete a housing benefit claim that the council has made on your behalf
+• if you are not working or on a low income you must make a claim for Housing Benefit or to complete a housing benefit claim that we made on your behalf

 • you must notify the Housing Benefit department immediately of any changes to your circumstances that may affect your benefit claim

 • you must provide all information requested by your Housing Advisor to support your application.
-Failure to provide the requested information may result in you being asked to leave the accommodation and the Council ending its duty to you
+Failure to provide the requested information may result in you being asked to leave the accommodation and ending our duty to you

 Accepting the temporary accommodation offered

 If you accept the temporary accommodation offered to you this will be under a licence arrangement.
 You may also be required to move between different temporary accommodation units.
-In some instances the offer of temporary accommodation may be located outside of Warrington Borough Council.
+In some instances the offer of temporary accommodation may be located outside of Warrington.
 This is due to the demand on temporary accommodation.

 Conflict or harassment at home